Do you know the #1 reason auditors don’t do data analytics (DA) much?

 1) Take credit for the DA you are doing; show progress.

-2) Describe the expected results of doing more DA, such as expanded assurance, increased liklihood of finding problems, reuse, time savings, etc. Then ask if you can spend more time pursuing those goals, even if it means dropping some of the lower-risk manual testing.
+2) Describe the expected results of doing more DA, such as expanded assurance, increased likelihood of finding problems, reuse, time savings, etc. Then ask if you can spend more time pursuing those goals, even if it means dropping some of the lower-risk manual testing.

 4) Track your results.
 Few audit groups track the number of DA projects they do, the types of DA procedures they are doing, and how many DA procedures are performed in each audit.